You have a lot of friends. We have a lot of breweries. Coincidence? We don't think so.

 Bring your party.
 When Bad Weather opened in 2015, it was obvious that the patio out front would be a hit.
-They’ve since expanded the patio into the front parking lot, making it a great spot to bring your impromptu Friday night party, and we’d also throw a “real” party in the event space.
-Access to all of the beers on tap during the event?
-Sign us up.
+They’ve since expanded the patio into the front parking lot, making it a great spot to bring your impromptu Friday night gathering.

 Bring your deep friend.
 The one who likes to talk about the meaning of life and drink beer.
 This minimalist brewery is constructed inside of a grain silo, and Bang’s small, intimate space makes for a great setting when you want to talk out life’s essential questions.

 Bring your baseball fanatic friend.
 One block from CHS Field, Barrel Theory is the perfect spot to toss a few back before cheering on the St. Paul Saints.
 Known for their sours but good at just about everything, this Lowertown hotspot was named the nation's Best New Brewery by USA Today in 2018.

 Bring your gluten-free friend.
-We all have one, and they’ll love a brewery that only creates gluten-free beer.
+We all have one, and they’ll love a brewery that specializes in gluten-free beer.
 If you’re not sure how to choose a gluten-free beer, start off with the Pyro.

 Bring your date.
 If you want to impress your date with your knowledge of cool, local hangouts, set up a time to meet at Lake Monster Brewing.
 The warehouse atmosphere of the taproom is kinda cozy, and your great taste in beer will earn you some points.

 Bring everyone.
 The whole family.
-Summit’s cafeteria-style benches at the taproom are perfect for gathering everyone around to make new memories.
-Whether your uncle’s looking for the classic EPA or your daughter wants to try the next Unchained series, there’s plenty of flavor to please everyone, and there’s always a great mix of people
+Summit’s revamped Ratskeller taproom has space for everyone to gather around and make new memories.
+Whether your companions are looking for the classic EPA or the next seasonal release, there’s plenty of beer to please everyone (and a patio to boot).

-Bring your workout buddy.
-Located close to the Mississippi River, Wabasha Brewing Company is the perfect end to a day kayaking the river, biking through Lowertown or exploring Harriet Island.
+Bring your biking buddy.
+Located close to the Mississippi River, Wabasha Brewing Company is the perfect end to a day biking along the river, through Lowertown or exploring Harriet Island.